LindaSt/BT-graph-creation/README.md

 ## Why?
-The annotations of the tumor bud and lymphocyte detections are in tif format, where each of them are represented as small squares (value 3 or 9).
+The annotations of the tumor bud and lymphocyte detections are in tif format, where each of them are represented as small squares.
 The tif image can be loaded as an overlay in ASAP.

 The coordinates on the whole slide image (WSI) of all these elements have to be extracted.
 We also want to be able to reduce the elements to a certain area (e.g. hotspot).
 The coordinates are saved as text files as well as xml files, which are compatible to be loaded in ASAP.

-Finally, the graph-representations are saved in gxl format.
+Finally, the graph representations are saved in gxl format.

 ## Files and Functionalities
 ### Convert detections to graphs (gxl files)